patrikpansky/frontendui/packages/requests/contribution/js_template_components.md

  *     console.error("Error fetching data:", error);
  *   });
  */
-const requestReadAsyncAction = createAsyncGraphQLAction(requestQueryRead)
+const RequestReadAsyncAction = createAsyncGraphQLAction(RequestQueryRead)

 /**
  * A page content component for displaying detailed information about an request entity.
  *
- * This component utilizes `requestLargeCard` to create a structured layout and displays
+ * This component utilizes `RequestLargeCard` to create a structured layout and displays
  * the serialized representation of the `request` object within the card's content.
  *
  * @component
- * @param {Object} props - The properties for the requestPageContent component.
+ * @param {Object} props - The properties for the RequestPageContent component.
  * @param {Object} props.request - The object representing the request entity.
  * @param {string|number} props.request.id - The unique identifier for the request entity.
  * @param {string} props.request.name - The name or label of the request entity.